Víctor Elías: Biography

 In film making, he has been a composer, arranger, performer and producer of the soundtrack, under the Got Music label — a recording studio for music, sound and sound coverage for events that he owns together with several partners — for Ni pies, ni head by Antonio del Real, with Christian Gálvez, Jaydy Michel, Antonio Resines and Jorge Sanz, among others and composer and performer of the soundtrack of Alacrán enamored by Santiago Zannou.
 The soundtracks for these films have been made in the Got Music recording studio located in Arcos de la Frontera, (Cádiz).

 In 2014 he participated in Aula de castigo, a web series in which he played the role of Pablo.
 That year she received the Artista con Corazón award at the Madrid Woman's We in 2014.

-In 2016 he participated in episode 1x05 of Paquita Salas by Javier Calvo and Javier Ambrossi, playing Víctor, a pizza maker.
+In 2016 he participated in episode 1x05 of Paquita Salas by Javier Calvo and Javier Ambrossi, playing Víctor, a pizzaiolo.
 The following year, he participated in the film The Call.

 In 2018 he played Tom in an episode of the web series Looser by Flooxer and participated in the daily series Servir y proteger on TVE for fifteen episodes, playing the role of Remo Sempere.

-He has worked with numerous musicians such as Angy, Lucía Gil, Gemeliers, Calum, Münik, Belén Estrada, Cirilo, Diade or Manolo García.
+He has worked with musicians such as Angy, Lucía Gil, Gemeliers, Calum, Münik, Belén Estrada, Cirilo, Diade or Manolo García.

-Currently and for years he has collaborated with Yamaha Synths and is part of the Yamaha family of artists.
-He plays the keyboard and piano in one of Fran Perea's latest works, Viaja la Palabra, where you can see them on tour; with Nora Norman and Taburete and is the musical director of the Vive-Premios Dial since 2017 and of the tour of artists such as Pablo López, Ana Guerra, Sofía Ellar and Dani Fernández.
+He has collaborated with Yamaha Synths and is part of the Yamaha family of artists.
+He plays the keyboard and piano in one of Fran Perea's latest works, Viaja la Palabra; with Nora Norman and Taburete and is the musical director of the Vive-Premios Dial since 2017.

 In 2019, he began a tour throughout Spain with La Llamada with artists such as Angy, Lucía Gil, Nerea Rodríguez, Ruth Lorenzo and Raoul Vázquez, among others.